TariqAbughofa/active-audit/README.md

 ### Storage Adapters

 Active Audit implements the repository pattern to save and retrieve model audits.
 By default it will use its `TestAdapter` to do the job which is no more than logging the audits using Rails logger.
-Of course that is no the behaviour you want to have on production; You can use on of the available Active Audit storage adapters: `MongoAdapter`, `ActiveRecordAdapter`, `ElasticsearchAdapter`
+Of course that is no the behaviour you want to have on production; You can use on of the available Active Audit storage adapters: `:mongo`, `:active_record`, `:elasticsearch`.